Confrontation

 Jasher 15:31-32

-And the king took Hagar, a maiden whom he begat by his concubines, and he gave her to Sarai for a handmaid.
-And the king said to his daughter, “It is better for you my daughter to be a handmaid in this man’s house than to be mistress in my house, after we have beheld the evil that befell us on account of this woman.”
+Pharaoh gave Sarai a young woman named Hagar, a daughter he had by his concubines, to be her handmaid.
+He said to his daughter, “It’s better for you to be a servant in this man’s house than to be a queen in mine, after seeing what happened to us because of this woman.”

 Abram returns to Hebron